MoralisWeb3/docs/docs/01-web3-data-api/04-pagination.md

     time.sleep(1.1)
 ```

-:::info Limit value for cursor
+:::info Limit param

-The limit param value for cursor can be set at page 1 and the same limit value will be used through the following pages, you cannot change the limit value after page 1.
+The limit param can only be set in the initial call, you cannot change the limit value after the first result.

 :::